CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_private_link_label.html.markdown

 * `cloud_service_epg_dn` - (Required) Distinguished name of the parent CloudServiceEPg object.
 * `name` - (Required) Name of the Private Link Label for the service EPg object.
-* `annotation` - (Optional) Annotation of the Private Link Label for the service EPg object.
+* `annotation` - (Optional) Annotation of the Private Link Label for the service EPG object.
-* `name_alias` - (Optional) Name Alias of the Private Link Label for the service EPg object.
+* `name_alias` - (Optional) Name Alias of the Private Link Label for the service EPG object.